raziel-razmattaz/hobby-tracker/README.md

 1. ~~Basic Test Bar Chart using Chart.js~~

+1. Pass Custom Data to Chart Component

+1. Hobby Frequency Graph: Frequency Comparison of all Hobbies during the last 30 days

 1. Calculated Statistics: What are the hobbies you did the most?

-1. Pass Custom Data to Chart Component

 1. Quick Overview Component: Simple Bar Chart of top 3 most frquently done Hobbies

+1. Calculated Statistics: Which Hobbies did you do today?

 1. Quick Overview Component: Pie Chart of Hobbies checkmarked today